Malaria Diagnostic Refresher

 Course Overview

-The course is approved by the KMLTTB for award of 50 CPD points
+The course is approved by the KMLTTB for the award of 50 CPD points

 Course Fees: USD 1,100